tnichols217/notes/college/Interview Prep.md

 	1. Saw first hand how giving back to the community can impact lives
 	2. Shows me how contributing to Open Source code directly impacts people
 3. Open Source code
-	1. Contributing to open source course materials will lower the resource cost for bringing high quality education to
+	1. Contributing to open source course materials will lower the resource cost for making high quality education accessible underprivileged areas.
+	2. My
 4. Also interested in robotics
 	1. The automation of things would lower the production costs of products